algosup/2022-2023-project-4-game-design-Team-5/Documents/Functional_Specifications.md

 | **Catapult** | The player will have to use objects that allow him to launch himself. |
 | **Portals** | The player will have to use one-way portals to be able to teleport himself. |

+## Non-functional Requirements

+- The game will be solo-player only.
+- The game will be in 3D.
+- The game will be in English.
+- It will work on Windows.

 ## Personas